History of the Boy Scouts of America: Scouting Competition

-World War I and beyond
+World War I and Beyond

 Boy Scouts served as crowd control at the inauguration of President Woodrow Wilson in 1913, and have served at every inauguration since in some ceremonial role.
-The Philadelphia Area Council started a Scout honor society called the Order of the Arrow in 1915 that eventually became an important part of the Boy Scout program.
+The Philadelphia Area Council started a Summer Camp fraternity called the Order of the Arrow in 1915 that eventually became the Honor Society of the Boy Scouts of America.

 Paul Sleman, Colin H. Livingstone, Ernest S. Martin and James E. West successfully lobbied Congress for a congressional charter for the BSA–partly as a way to deal with competition from the Lone Scouts of America, which President Woodrow Wilson signed on June 15, 1916.
 It reads:

-In addition, the following: Warren Gard (1873-1929) from Hamilton, Ohio, served as a United States Congressman from 1913 to 1921.
+In addition, the following: Warren Gard (1873–1929) from Hamilton, Ohio, served as a United States Congressman from 1913 to 1921.
 He was also a lawyer and judge in Hamilton.
 One of Representative Gard's accomplishments was writing, introducing and securing the passage of H.R.755 which incorporated the Boy Scouts of America and created their national charter.
 Congress passed the Bill unanimously, and President Wilson sign it into law on June 15, 1916.
 On November 12, 2016, one hundred years later, an Ohio Historical Marker honoring Warren Gard was placed close to his grave stone in Greenwood Cemetery in Hamilton to honor Gard's accomplishments during his lifetime.
 His great niece, Kathleen Stuckey Fox, did all the background and leg work to create this marker for her Great Uncle Warren, whom she never had the privilege of knowing personally.

 During the war, radio transmitters were regulated, and Scouts were called to look for unauthorized units.
 Scouts were used as message runners, coast watchers, and were to be alert for men who had not reported for duty.
 Over $352 million of war bonds were sold by Scouts along with $101 million War Saving Stamps.
 They collected fruit pits to be processed into charcoal for gas masks and inventoried black walnut trees for use as propellers and gun stocks.
 The War Garden program was intended for Scouts to raise food at home, but was only moderately successful.

 When Baden-Powell returned to the US in 1919, the BSA held a huge rally in Central Park, and later a rally for the return of General John J. Pershing.
 During the war, it was noted that troops tended to fold if the Scoutmaster was called for service.
 Changes in the troop structure included limiting the size to 32 Scouts, the introduction of the troop committee and the senior patrol leader position.
 The Associate Scout, Veteran Scout and Pioneer Scout programs were introduced for Scouts with loose or no troop affiliation.
 Select paid commissioners in first class councils started to become the first Scout executives and an early professional development program was implemented.

-Theodore Roosevelt died in January 1919, Dan Beard lead a pilgrimage of Scouts to the grave in October in what became an annual event.
+Theodore Roosevelt died on January 16, 1919.
+Scouts often led by Dan Beard go on pilgrimage at Oyster Bay, Long Island for decades to come.